numpy/numpy-tutorials/content/pairing.md

 format.

-Jupyter notebooks are stored on your disk in a [json](https://www.json.org/json-en.html) format.
+Jupyter notebooks are stored on your disk in a
+[json format](https://nbformat.readthedocs.io/en/latest/format_description.html).
 The json format is very powerful and allows you to store almost any input and output that Python libraries can create.
-The drawback is that json is difficult to read and compare files.
+The drawback is that it is hard to see and compare changes made in the notebook file when reviewing pull requests, because this means the reviewers are looking only at the raw json files.

 MyST-NB notebooks are stored on your disk in a [markdown](https://en.wikipedia.org/wiki/Markdown) format.
 The markdown